andrewmcdonough/packages/README.markdown

 --------

 A Vagrantfile and provisioning script are provided to set up VMs to build the packages.
-At the moment you need to manually edit the Vagrantfile to switch between 32 and 64-bit VMs, I might automate this later.
+A 32-bit and 64-bit VM are provisioned and booted.

   1. Fetch existing packages from repo: `./fetch.sh`
-  2. Provision your chosen VM: `vagrant up`
+  2. Provision and boot the VMs: `vagrant up`
   3. Build your chosen package(s), e.g.: `./vagrant_run.sh
      ruby-1.9.sh`
-  4. Repeat on as many different architectures as you want.
-You will need to destroy the existing VM with `vagrant destroy` if you are changing boxes.
-  5. Build the repo: `./vagrant_run.sh repo.sh` (you will be prompted for the signing passphrase)
+  4. Build the repo: `./vagrant_run.sh repo.sh` (you will be prompted for the signing passphrase)
-  6. Upload the repo `./sync.sh`
+  5. Upload the repo `./sync.sh`

-Done!
+By default the `vagrant_run.sh` script will run the provided command on both 32 and 64-bit environments.
+Some packages may not require arch-specific builds (e.g. solr, being a Java package) - if this is the case specify the box you would like to build on, either `x86` or `amd64`:

+    $ ./vagrant_run.sh test.sh amd64
+    Script successfully run on: Linux lucid64 2.6.32-38-server #83-Ubuntu SMP Wed Jan 4 11:26:59 UTC 2012 x86_64 GNU/Linux

 If you want to do this manually on some non-Vagrant-provisioned box for `<%= reasons %>`, check out the `server_init.sh` script to get an idea